gauravgangwarweb/Ruby-Capstone/README.md

 # 📖 OUR CATALOG <a name="about-project"></a>

-**Catalog of Our Things** is an app that keeps a record of various items from Books, to Music and Games.
+**Catalog of Our Things** is an app that keeps a record of various items from books, to busic and games.
+It is a [Microverse](https://www.microverse.org/) group capstone project.

 ## 🛠 Built With <a name="built-with"></a>